Switzerland says U.S. announcement on vaccine patent waiver leaves questions

-Healthcare & PharmaceuticalsSwitzerland says U.S. announcement on vaccine patent waiver leaves questions

-The Swiss government said on Thursday a U.S. announcement to support waiving intellectual property rights for COVID-19 vaccines was a significant announcement but left many questions unanswered. read more
+ZURICH, May 6 (Reuters) - The Swiss government said on Thursday a U.S. announcement to support waiving intellectual property rights for COVID-19 vaccines was a significant announcement but left many questions unanswered.

 “This is an important announcement by the U.S., but many questions remain unanswered about the specific solutions it is considering in this context,” the State Secretariat for Economic Affairs (SECO) said in an emailed statement.